-NEW: As of July 3, 2018 please drop in for a counselling session.
+NEW: Please drop in for a counselling session.
 Appointments are no longer needed.

 If you require immediate assistance, please call the 24-hour distress line at 780.482.4357.
 If you’re outside of the greater Edmonton region, call the rural distress line at 1.800.232.7288.

 Children and youth can also phone the 24-hour Kids Help Phone at 1.800.668.6868 or chat on their website kidshelphone.ca

 If it is an emergency, please call 911.

 At some point in your life, you may be faced with a problem that you don’t know how to solve.
 Up to this point, you’ve probably dealt with issues on your own or with the help of those close to you.
 Has anyone ever told you that it’s OK to ask for help?